UnearthedArcana/B_Spells/README.md

 # New and Revised Spells

 New spells, "(New)", will only be installed if new spells are installed.
 Revised spells, (Revised), will only be installed in the relevant revised spell component is installed.
-IWDEE spells, (IWDEE) will only be installed if the relevant IWDEE spells component is installed.
+IWDEE spells, described in the section below, will only be installed if the relevant IWDEE spells component is installed.
 Interactions will be noted in the spell description.

 ## Divine Spells: Universal

-### Level 1

 ### Level 2